Glasgow Warriors survive scare to defeat Perpignan

 Mathieu Acebes, the wing, made the initial burst and when Perpignan moved it left they did it at pace and with precision.
 McIntyre got the score that nobody saw coming.

-Dorian Laborde's penalty made it 14-8 just before the hour-mark to increase the fear among the Glasgow fans that the visitors might somehow win this.
+Dorian Laborde's penalty made it 14-8 just before the hour mark to increase the fear among the Glasgow fans that the visitors might somehow win this.
 Smith's team had become ragged and unthreatening.
 They needed to find something.

 Somebody found it, but it wasn't Glasgow.
 Not yet.
-From the base of a ruck, Tom Ecochard, the Perpignan scrum-half, broke down the short side, dummied Ali Price and went.
+From the base of a ruck Perpignan scrum-half Tom Ecochard broke down the short side, dummied Ali Price and went.
 He fed Dubois who fended off Price, keen to make amends, and ran away to score.

 Laborde's conversion made it 15 consecutive points to Perpignan and - remarkably - the lead.
 It turned again - and how.
 With 14 minutes to play, and with Perpignan infringing like crazy to protect their line, their big lock Piula Faasalele was binned.

-From the resultant penalty and lineout, Perpignan collapsed a Glasgow maul destined for the try-line.
+From the resultant penalty and line-out, Perpignan collapsed a Glasgow maul destined for the tryline.
 Penalty try and a second yellow for the visitors, this one for Posolo Tuilagi, another lock who was having an impact since he came off the bench.
 Glasgow would have been glad to see the back of him.

 Glasgow had a six-point lead again and time to add a fourth try and with it a bonus point.
 They did, but they had to sweat first.
 Perpignan milked a penalty at the scrum - eight versus six but the referee bought a piece of canniness from the six - and Laborde made it a three-point game.